implicitdef/implicitdef.github.io/_posts/2015-11-19-comparing-scala-http-client-libraries.markdown

 ---
 layout: blog
+title: Comparing Scala's HTTP client libraries
 ---

 # Comparing Scala's HTTP client libraries

-#### Or why should probably use Play-WS.
+#### Or why should probably use Play!
+WS

-Today we're looking at the various Scala libraries available to do some HTTP requests.
-It's a very easy problem, but there's a bunch of projects on Github all hoping to do better than the previous one.
+Today we're looking at the various Scala libraries available to perform HTTP requests.
+It's a very easy problem, yet there's a bunch of projects on Github all hoping to do better than the previous one.
 Let's see how they really compare to each other.

 This comparison is not about low-level performance or cleverness of implementation.
-We will be only talking about already long-lived and popular libraries : I assume they are all correct and perform decently.
+We will be only talking about already long-lived and popular libraries : I assume they are all correct and perform decently for an everyday usage.
 Instead, I'm focusing on the quality of the documentation, the ease-of-use of the API, and what the resulting code looks like.

 Let's start where a Scala newcomer would start : googling.
 If one types "__scala http client__" into Google, he'll get in order :